nxarch/nxarch/packages/ng-nest/README.md

 ### App Start

-Use the added target in the server configuration file.
+Use the added script in the package.json.

 ```
-yarn nx run my-nestjs-project:serve-ssr
+yarn dev:server
 ```

 ### Setup Nx apps (if not already setup)